We may earn commission from affiliate links →

 Hotel Astron Princess is in Pigadia, the capital of Karpathos.
 It is exceptionally well located if you want to enjoy the nightlife, explore nearby villages, rent a car, and more.

-The home features two bedrooms and a bathroom, a fully equipped kitchen, and a patio with a barbecue.
+The home features two bedrooms, a bathroom, a fully equipped kitchen, and a patio with a barbecue.
 The villa is only 8 kilometers from Karpathos Town and less than 50 kilometers from Olympos.
-More information here.
+More information is here.

 Luxury Places To Stay In Karpathos